GreeLab-Kebab/gl-kebab/README.md

 - [x] Add R project to the organization.
 - [ ] Add web scraper package to the organization.
-- [ ] Include R package as a submodule in this repostory.
+- [ ] Include R package as a subtree in this repostory.
-- [ ] Include web scraper package as a submodule in this repostory.
+- [ ] Include web scraper package as a subtree in this repostory.
-- [ ] Include Lacuna V<sub>2</sub> package as a submodule in this repostory.
+- [ ] Include Lacuna V<sub>2</sub> package as a subtree in this repostory.
-- [ ] Include Android Runner package as a submodule in this repostory.
+- [ ] Include Android Runner package as a subtree in this repostory.
 - [ ] Include a (open-source?) license to the project.
-- [ ] Write One Paragraph of project description
+- [x] Write One Paragraph of project description
 - [ ] Write installation procress.
 - [ ] Write prerequisites procress.
 - [ ] Write execution procress.
 - [x] Write authors.
 - [x] Write acknowledgments.
+- [ ] Write about gitsubtree script.
 - [x] Link authors github.
 - [ ] Decide to keep or remove the links for the university, master, course, acknowledgements, etc.
+- [ ] Update remote git url for LacunaV<sub>2</sub> package in gitsubtree script.
+- [ ] Update remote git url for web scraper package in gitsubtree script.
+- [ ] Update remote git url for android runner package in gitsubtree script.

 ## Getting Started